 Put both the sieved flours in a bowl along with sugar, stir.

-Cut the cold butter into small pieces and add it to the flours together with a pinch of salt and knead until smooth and homogeneous.
-Form a brick, wrap it in plastic wrap and refrigerate it for 1 hour.
+Cut cold butter into small pieces and add it to the flours along with a pinch of salt, knead until you get a dough smooth and homogeneous.
+Wrap it in cling film and refrigerate it for 1 hour.

 Melt the chocolate with a piece of butter and stir until smooth.